jonurce/UR3e-Control/README.md

-# 🤖 UR3e-Control
+# UR3e-Control

-This repository contains a ROS 2 Jazzy workspace to control a **Universal Robots UR3e** robotic arm with a OnRobot 2FG7 gripper and visualization using RViz2.
+This repository contains a ROS 2 Jazzy workspace to control a **Universal Robots UR3e** robotic arm with a **OnRobot 2FG7 gripper** and visualization using RViz2.
 The project enables robot motion planning, execution, and manipulation tasks, integrating MoveIt 2 and ROS 2 Control.

-The program has been created for the robotic arm with an attached camera to its end-effector.
-IN addition, the program is designed for a specific environment, were the drone structure and station structure are placed in certain areas.
+The program has been created for the robotic arm with an **attached camera to its end-effector**.
+In addition, the program is designed for a specific environment, were the drone structure and station structure are placed in specific relative loacation to the robot.

+To see more details about the project, find the report here: [View Report]()

 ## 📁 Repository Structure